Guidelines on sustainability aspects in the awarding of GRC funding

 Aspects of social sustainability

-Reflection on the extent to which one's research activity contributes to the reproduction of discrimination and exploitation and the measures taken by applicants to avoid this reproduction constitute another dimension of quality assessment in GRC award decisions.
-We would like to draw your attention specifically to the following aspects:
+Reflection on the extent to which one's own research activity contributes to the reproduction of discrimination and exploitation, as well as the measures taken by applicants to avoid this reproduction, constitutes a further dimension of quality assessment in GRC award decisions.
+In general, the social embeddedness of the proposed activities is assessed in all GRC award decisions (Career Grants, Short Grants, and Travel Grants).
+For Career and Short Grants, the weighting of social concerns is approximately 16%, and for Travel Grants, approximately 18%.

 Socially sustainable cooperation and synergies